What Causes Dizziness or Balance Problems After a Concussion?

 “Dizziness” is a broad word.
 One patient may mean spinning.
 Another may mean floating.
 Another may mean lightheadedness.
 Another may mean they feel unstable in crowds, stores, or while turning their head.

 That is why dizziness should not be treated as one simple symptom with one simple cause.
-It can be driven by:

 • vestibular dysfunction